 Dr. Matyas Eörsi

-Senior Advisor & Director of Administration, Finance and Human Resources
+Senior Advisor & Head of Administration, Finance and Human Resources

 Dr. Matyas Eörsi is a senior advisor to the secretary general and Head of Administration, Finance and Human Resources at the Community of Democracies.
 A former lawmaker and senior official in Hungary, he joined the Permanent Secretariat in 2014.